 Keratoconus is not easily diagnosed, especially in its early stages, because the equipment used in a routine eye examination does not always perceive the subtle changes in the corneal thickness or shape.

-The best test to diagnose keratoconus is corneal topography, a sophisticated, noninvasive, computer-assisted imaging technique that provides a “map” of the curvature of the cornea.
+The best test to diagnose keratoconus is corneal topography, a sophisticated, noninvasive imaging technique that provides a “map” of the curvature of the cornea.
 Keratoscopy, which measures corneal thickness, can also be used to diagnose the disorder.
 In very severe cases, the cone shape of the cornea is apparent to the naked eye.

 What causes keratoconus?

-The cause of keratoconus is not known, but some research suggests that a combination of hereditary, environmental (such as asthma or seasonal allergies) and hormonal factors may be involved.
+The cause of keratoconus is not known, but some research suggests that a combination of genetic, environmental (such as asthma or seasonal allergies) and hormonal factors may be involved.
 “Keratoconus seems to be mostly sporadic,” says Dr. Volker.
 “It just shows up in someone.”

 How is keratoconus treated?